MicrosoftEdge/WebView2Feedback/specs/NavigateWithWebResourceRequest.md

         ...
         /// Create a new web resource request object.
         /// URI parameter must be absolute URI.
-        /// The headers string is the raw request header string delimited by newline
+        /// The headers string is the raw request header string delimited by CRLF
+        /// (optional in last header).
-        /// (\r\n).
-It's also possible to create this object with null headers string
+        /// It's also possible to create this object with null headers string
-        /// and then use the ICoreWebView2HttpRequestHeaders to construct the headers
+        /// and then use the CoreWebView2HttpRequestHeaders to construct the headers
         /// line by line.
         /// For information on other parameters see ICoreWebView2WebResourceRequest.
         ///